tensorflow/data-validation/g3doc/install.md

 ## Supported platforms

-TFDV is built and tested on the following 64-bit operating systems:
+TFDV is tested on the following 64-bit operating systems:

   * macOS 10.12.6 (Sierra) or later.
-  * Ubuntu 14.04 or later.
+  * Ubuntu 16.04 or later.
+  * Windows 7 or later.

 ## Dependencies